Kitware/vtk-examples/src/VTKBook/12Chapter12.md

 Note that both of these examples specify a volume of interest.
 This improves performance of the imaging and visualization algorithms by eliminating empty space.

+Another function, `skin()`, uses similar parameters, it is used to extract the skin.
+Island removal or threshold pipeline elements are not needed since the data is already has gray-scale information.

 After the usual code to create required rendering objects, a single statement for each part creates an actor that we can add to the renderer:

 ``` python
         t, actor = create_frog_actor(frog_fn, frog_tissue_fn, tissue, flying_edges, lut)
         ict[name] = t
         renderer.AddActor(actor)
 ```

 The rest of the script defines a standard view.